FernandoBasso/Haskell-From-First-Principles/ch04-datatypes/README.md

 #### 03 A not in scope

 Need a comma between a and b in the tuple param.
-Also,`A` is interpreted as a data constructor (because it starts with uppercase), but it is not in scope.
+Also,`A` is interpreted as a data constructor because it starts with uppercase, but it is not in scope.
 Fix:

 ```haskell
 f (a, b) = a